rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 # browser.close
 ```

-> Since Waiter is intergrated with Selenium, you can use both to achievement   one goal
+> Since Waiter is intergrated with Selenium, you can use both to achieve   one goal